 We all love spending money on credit cards, but hate having to pay our bill.
 Responsible use of cards is a great way to help your credit score.
+Here are 3 tips for you to follow in order to use your credit cards more responsibly.

 Dealing with credit cards is nice as long as you pay them off every month.
 When you do so you can avoid interest and improve your credit.